WimLeflere/cpp-papers/string_contains_function.md

 Also, some C++ libraries (other than the standard library) that implement a string type include such methods.
 For example, Qt library has classes QString [<sup>4</sup>](#qstring) and QStringRef (analogous to std::string_view) which have contains member functions.

+The teachability of C++ for people coming from other languages might improve, because they are already familiar with the `contains` function in a string type.

 ### 2.2.
 Why not find != npos?
 The 'standard' [<sup>5</sup>](#contains_so) way of checking if a string contains a substring is to use the `find` member function.
 ```